treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

 ## Python is Poetry

-The moment of peak readability is the moment just after you write a line of code.
+The moment of **peak readability** is **the moment just after you write a line of code**.
 Your code will be far less readable to you one day, one week, and one month after you've written it.

 When crafting Python code, use spaces and line breaks to split up the logical components of each statement.
 Don't write a statement on a single line unless it's already *very* clear.
 If you break each line over multiple lines for clarity, lines length shouldn't be a major concern because your lines of code will mostly be far shorter than 79 characters already.

-Make sure to craft your code carefully as you write it because your future self will have a much more difficult time cleaning it up then you will right now.
+Make sure to craft your code carefully as you write it because your future self will have a much more difficult time cleaning it up than you will right now.
 So take that line of code you just wrote and carefully add line breaks to it.

 [punch cards]: https://en.wikipedia.org/wiki/Punched_card